-Customer Segmentation: Options Marketers Should Know in 2021
+Customer Segmentation: Options Marketers Should Know

 By Samuel Kellett

-Customer Segmentation: Options Marketers Should Know in 2021
+Customer Segmentation: Options Marketers Should Know

 Table of Contents

-What is Customer Segmentation?
+What Is Customer Segmentation?

 At its simplest, customer segmentation is the process of dividing your customers into different groups based on their data.
 For marketing, the goal is to group people with shared characteristics into segments in order to effectively market to each group.

-Why is Customer Segmentation Important?
+Why Is Customer Segmentation Important?